dhilgarth/posts-workflow/readme.md

 - `drafts_dir      = "Drafts"`: If you want to give your drafts folder a different name.
 Changing the value here doesn't rename the folder in git or on the disk.
 You will have to do that manually.
 - `publish_dir     = "Publish"`: If you want to give a different name to the folder that contains the posts to be published.
 Again, no automatic renaming.
 - `new_post_ext    = "md"`: The file extension for drafts and finished posts.
 Is used when creating a new draft, when evaluating a draft specification and when publishing a draft.
+- `editor          = "/path/to/editor"`: The editor used to open a new draft.

 ## What is a draft specification?